paris-saclay-cds/ramp-board/ramp-database/README.md

 This package contains the ORM model for the RAMP database.

-## Initial set up of a PostgreSQL database
+## Set up of a PostgreSQL database

 ```bash
 # initialise the PostgreSQL database